simplelocalize/spring-boot-i18n/README.md

 # Simple internationalization (i18n) for Spring Boot

-This project provides a simple way to internationalize your Spring Boot application.
+This project provides a simple guide and code to internationalize your Spring Boot application using default methods for Spring Framework.

 ### Project details:
 - Java 19